-The PanAust Way, along with the PanAust Supplier Code of Conduct, Vendor Management Standard, PanAust's Group Contractor Health, Safety and Environment Management Standard and PanAust's Group Contractor Health Safety and Environment Minimum Requirements Standard, set the minimum expectations for suppliers and contractors in areas including safety, environment, community, human rights and operating with integrity.
+The PanAust Way, along with the PanAust's Group Contractor Health, Safety and Environment Management Standard and PanAust's Group Contractor Health Safety and Environment Minimum Requirements Standard, set the minimum expectations for contractors in areas including safety, environment, community, human rights, and operating with integrity.

-These standards which are applicable to all contracts set out the pre-qualification process for the engagement of suppliers.
-This includes at the onset of the contract defined due diligence processes to verify the suppliers' sustainability performance (site visits and auditing of supplier facilities).
-Additionally, there are checks and balances throughout the life of the contract including processes for ongoing verification of the contractor's or supplier's practices and performance.
+These standards, which are applicable to all contractors, set out the pre-qualification process for the engagement of contractors.
+This includes at the onset of the contract, a range of defined due diligence processes to verify their sustainability performance and may include site visits and auditing of their facilities, including an audit of their modern slavery policies and measures they have taken to address modern slavery in their business.
+Additionally, there are checks and balances throughout the life of the contract, including processes for ongoing verification of the contractor's practices and performance.